Planning Approvals

 Major Projects

-Major Projects is responsible for reviewing project-related Environmental Impact Reports (EIRs), processing complex land use entitlements, and coordinating public benefits through development agreements for some of the City's most complex planning applications.
+Major Projects is responsible for reviewing project-related Environmental Impact Reports (EIRs) and processing associated land use entitlements, and coordinating public benefits through development agreements for some of the City's most complex and large-scale planning applications.

 Planning 101: Project Planning